kclauhk/youtube-downloader/README.md

 Pure PHP-based youtube downloaders that work, and are **kept-up-to date** just do not exist.

+*If nsig decoding is not needed,*
-This script uses no Javascript interpreters, no calls to shell... nothing but pure PHP with no heavy dependencies either.
+this script uses no Javascript interpreters, no calls to shell... nothing but pure PHP with no heavy dependencies either.

 ![](https://i.imgur.com/YT39KZ5.png)